Johanna0815/MTCG_Johanna0815/README.md

 - Does not use an HTTP helper framework {NO, indeed not.}
 - Uses a Postgres Database for storing data {Yes, I use a docker container, where whenever the commands [docker start swe1db] [docker exec -it swe1db bash] [psql -U swe1user] are used the 'postgres'-Container runs.
 Postgres DB is connected and included in the project (Npgsql as a package in the Subprojcet.DA) for visual purpose I used DBeaver - named it mtcg_theorigin}
 - Does not allow for SQL injection {emmm...NO?!}
 - Does not use an OR-Mapping Library {NO, indeed not.
-Serialized and Desirialized with Json.Desirializer library and an Attribute [Serializable] and [JSONInclude] <- detrimming the String.}
+Serialized and Desirialized with Json.Desirializer library and an Attribute [Serializable] and [JsonInclude] <- detrimming the String.}
 - Implements at least 20 Unit Tests {t.b.a}

 #### Describes design
-unique design I guess, boxing/unboxing, classes separate from the Main Project. lambda Functions, Generics/ Dictionary used.
+unique design I guess, boxing/unboxing, classes separate from the Main Project. lambda Functions, GenericTyps in form of Lists/ Dictionary used.
 Token Based Security.
+DB stores after an end of an GoBattle (not after each round.)
+It stores just Win and Loos.
 ### POST
 each request needs UserName and Password OR AccessToken
 ### GET